yktoo/yktoo.com/content/blog/posts/0234/index.en.md

     - /en/blog/post/234
 ---

-So we've settled in {{< intref "0221" "Houten" >}}.
+So we've settled in {{< a "0221" "Houten" >}}.
 It's time to go in particulars on how we sought a house.

 Looking for a house has a special name in Dutch: {{< fl "huizenjacht" >}}, which literally translates as "househunt".
 During the *hunt* we gradually figured out a number of criteria: